-24.1.
-It is the responsibility of the HO to ensure that there are sufficient umpires of a suitable level - ie. not players, minimum level is national or Pacific accredited.
-A minimum of three umpires per court must be provided for all stages of the tournament.
-Service judges must be provided for all matches as fixed height serving is mandatory
+- 24.1.
+It is the responsibility of the HO to ensure that there are sufficient umpires of a suitable level ie. not players, minimum level is national or Pacific accredited. - 24.2.
+It is mandatory that a minimum of three umpires per court must be provided for all stages of the tournament, 4 umpires per court is preferable. - 24.3.
+Service judges must be provided for all matches as fixed height serving is mandatory - 24.4.
+For International Challenge tournaments it is mandatory to have at least 3 foreign umpires and at least 3 Continental Confederation level umpires umpiring at the tournament. - 24.5.
+For International Series and Future Series tournaments it is mandatory to have at least 2 foreign umpires and at least 2 Continental Confederation level umpires umpiring at the tournament.